changeworld/azure-docs.pl-pl/articles/iot-edge/iot-edge-modules.md

 ---
-title: Dowiedz się, jak moduły uruchamiają logikę na urządzeniach z systemem — usługi Azure IoT Edge | Dokumentacja firmy Microsoft
+title: Learn how modules run logic on your devices - Azure IoT Edge | Microsoft Docs
-description: Moduły platformy Azure IoT Edge to jednostki konteneryzowanych logiki, która może być wdrożone i zdalne zarządzanie, dzięki czemu możesz uruchomić logiki biznesowej na urządzeniach brzegowych IoT urządzenia
+description: Azure IoT Edge modules are containerized units of logic that can be deployed and managed remotely so that you can run business logic on IoT Edge devices
 author: kgremban
 manager: philmea
 ms.author: kgremban